 Edward V. Sparer Symposium

-In 1984, Penn Law organized the Sparer Symposium to commemorate the life and work of the late Edward V. Sparer who was a Professor of Law and Social Policy at the Law School.
+The Sparer Symposium commemorates the life and work of the late Edward V. Sparer, Professor of Law and Social Policy.

 Sparer’s work combined a passionate concern about the poor with intellectual rigor and a profound conviction that the problems of poverty are solvable.